 What do you know, they’re perfect.
 And free!

 Next up was the bed frame and bedding.

 The bed was purchased wayyyyyy back in the spring as one of those, “We have some extra money and we’re going to need this eventually, so let’s get it now,” purchases.
 Birch Lane listed the bed as a ‘dark bronze’ but the pictures looked black so I decided to give it a shot.

 I definitely should not have been surprised when I put it together and realized the bed was indeed a dark brown.
-Apparently too much time surpassed and I ended up going back to the records and combing through all the product information with a fine tooth comb to see if I needed to write a strongly-worded letter to the company.
+Apparently, too much time passed and I ended up going back to the records and combing through all the product information with a fine-tooth comb to see if I needed to write a strongly worded letter to the company.

 Spoiler alert: I purchased the one titled ‘dark bronze’ and if you zoom into the picture, you can tell that it has a hint of brown.

 I’m debating whether or not to spray paint the entire thing black so it matches the other hardware in the room, but my motivation to do that was thrown out with the bed packaging and I haven’t been able to bring myself to strip off the bedding, maneuver off the mattress and box spring, and haul the bed downstairs to spray paint.
 I’m exhausted just typing all that out 😉